 Think of the budget narrative as a guide, one that will assist funders in fully understanding the needs of the grant applicant and will contribute to the overall mission and strategic vision of the nonprofit or organization.

 If you're looking to start building your own nonprofit budget, get started quickly by using our Nonprofit Budget Template.
 The template is made in Canva, an an easy-to-use creative design tool.
 You can jump right in, change colors, add your logo, and adjust the copy so it fits your brand.Why start from scratch when you can use one of our templates?

 In this article, we will dig into what a budget narrative is and tips and tricks on how to write a good grant budget narrative.

-What is a Budget Narrative and How Long are They Typically?
+What is a Budget Narrative?

 However, it is very important to create narratives within the budget that have relevance to the overall mission of the grantee.

 By definition, a narrative is a story.
 For a grant writer, a budget narrative is the story that will help explain the need for the requested funds and explain how those funds will be put to use.
 It will tell the story of the grantee’s organization and highlight its activities as well as successes.

 While the length of a budget narrative will vary depending on the organization, this part of the grant application and process will necessitate enough space to adequately describe and detail all the specifics required.